 What’s the difference between business continuity, disaster recovery, and incident response plans?

-There are several contingency and continuity plans that can help minimize the impact of catastrophic events.
+There are several contingency plans and business continuity strategies that can help minimize the impact of catastrophic events.
 Let’s take a look at the three most common plans and how they differ from each other below.

 Business continuity plan vs disaster recovery plan